<Truth DeQay> (working title Flora-10101) asks the question where do we get our knowledge and information, and how reliable is it?

 The imagery is accompanied with a soundscape composed of natural and ambient sounds, samples from news commentary and AI generated voices.
 Musicians Phil Reeve and Jai Reeve have built a soundtrack to accompany the collected sounds.

-I would like to thanks Arts Council Wales, Ffotogallery (especially David Drake and Liz Hewson) and artist Phil Reeve for their belief and support. <Truth DeQay> Fora-10101 will be launched on Ffotogallery platforms in Spring 2021.
-A physical open to follow.
+I would like to thanks Arts Council Wales, Ffotogallery (especially David Drake and Liz Hewson) and artist Phil Reeve for their belief and support. <Truth DeQay> will be launched on Ffotogallery in 2021.